Kids in the City

 Share

 The Museum gives a unique opportunity not only to discover the history of Jewish people in Warsaw and Poland (in Poland in 1939 there were over 3 million Jews, 9.14% of the total population).
-It also helps to understand the Jewish community itself, its culture and migration patterns all over Europe.
+It also helps to understand the Jewish community, its culture, and migration patterns all over Europe.

 What is available in English?